 Social Security Scotland will send you a letter telling you how much Short-term Assistance you’ll be paid.

 You’ll be paid Short-term Assistance in the same way as you’re paid your Child Disability Payment.

 If you’re getting other benefits or help, some of them might change or stop when your Child Disability Payment changes or stops even if you get Short-term Assistance.

 When is Short-term Assistance paid from

 Short-term Assistance is paid from the earliest of the following dates:

 - the day that Social Security Scotland receives your request for a re-determination

 - the day that Social Security Scotland receives your request for an appeal

 - the day that the First-tier Tribunal (Social Security Chamber) sets aside the decision of Social Security Scotland not to accept your request for a redetermination

 - the day that you asked for permission to make a late appeal

-If you apply for Short-term Assistance after you asked for a re-determination or an appeal, you’ll be awarded Short-term Assistance from the date you asked Social Security Scotland for a redetermination or appeal, not the date that you applied for Short-term Assistance.
+If you apply for Short-term Assistance after you asked for a re-determination or an appeal, you’ll be awarded Short-term Assistance from the date Social Security Scotland received your request for a redetermination or appeal, not the date that you applied for Short-term Assistance.